 “A standout resume effectively captures the attention of hiring managers and recruiters, presenting a clear, concise, and compelling snapshot of your qualifications and achievements,” says Clair Levy, a Certified Resume Writer for Precision Resume Solutions.

-Here are the main sections of a standout resume:
+The main sections of a standout resume are:

 How do you organize your 5 essential resume sections?